xrettle/WFGY/ProblemMap/Atlas/canonical-casebook-v1.md

 That is what this casebook is for.

-If the atlas is the map, this document is the first formal guide for learning how to move through it.
+If the Atlas is the map, this document is the first formal guide for learning how to move through it.